-The address to use depends on the mailing address listed on your I-765.
+The USCIS address to use depends on the physical address listed on your I-765.
 Please refer to the USCIS lockbox facilities page for details.

 You should use a reliable, express delivery service (e.g. UPS, FedEx) to mail your application.
 Utilizing an express delivery service will enable you to track your application and its delivery.
 Please save your receipt.

 If your mailing address changes after you submit your OPT application to USCIS, you must notify the USCIS, the Post Office and ISS of your change in address within 10 days of the change.
 Failure to notify USCIS and the Post Office in a timely manner could result in delays in receiving your EAD.